DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 for https redirect, or special services if target is not a container, or need to deal with load balancer, or need to add boilerplate headers for x-forward, or other extra work.<br>
-In short, it has sane out of box defaults fitting majority of uses and only some special casess with some extra desired functionality need extra work.
+In short, it has great out of the box defaults, fitting majority of uses and only some special casess with extra functionality need extra work.

 ![url](https://i.imgur.com/iTjzPc0.png)